squishbug/DataScienceProgramming/03-NumPy-and-Linear-Algebra/HW03/README.md

 `./preprocess_data.sh Camera.csv Camera_noname.csv`

-Use "Camera_noname.csv" to ansewer the following questions.
+Use "Camera_noname.csv" to answer the following questions.
 Put your answers in a text file called "homework.txt".
 If a question has multiple parts, separate the answers with commas.
 Its contents might look something like this (my answers are wrong!):

 `1.
 5` </br>
 `2.
-'Toshiba PDR-T10'` </br>
+165` </br>
 `3.
 100, 10, 1000` </br>
 `(and so on)`